runter-vom-mattenwagen/js-browsertasks/README.md

 ## How to Use

-1. Open the `launcher.html` file in your browser.
+1. Open the `launcher.html` (or `index.html`) file in your browser.
 2. A new window will open containing the task manager interface.
-3. Start creating, editing, and managing your tasks!
+3. Start creating, editing, and managing your tasks.
+4. Click on category to check/uncheck priority of task.
+5. Click on icon right to headline to open the import/export dialog

 ## Development Details